Witch, Thy Name Is "Fury"

 Molly frowned and returned home.
 She hadn't expected such a reaction.
 She honestly thought he would've demanded that she left Lucy untouched or that he'd want everything cleaned of Lucy from him.
 Draco… Draco Malfoy was Draco Malfoy.
-He'd been a bad guy.
+He'd been a villain.
 He shouldn't have such range of emotions.

 And yet…Molly was not entirely surprised.
-Those grey eyes were anything but cold.
+Those gray eyes were anything but cold.
 They were tortured, and she'd just added to that.

 "Ready?"
 Molly asked.